raedaltaki/weather-dashboard/README.md

 ## Website:

 A weather dashboard application.
-It helps you to check and search for a weather in any city.
+It helps you to check and search for the weather of any city.

 https://raedaltaki.github.io/weather-dashboard/index.html